 - What is a container?
 What is Docker?
 What is Kubernetes? - There are several links within this post that dive deeper into what Docker is

-- The Children’s Illustrated Guide to Kubernetes - Do not be deterred that this is formatted like a children’s book
+- The Children’s Illustrated Guide to Kubernetes - Do not be deterred that this is formatted like a children’s book; it is a great starting point for anyone learning Kubernetes.

 - Smooth Sailing with Kubernetes - A fantastic comic from Scott McCloud